Archit-Dubey/GDC-2D-Shooter/README.md

 12. Set a High score and score counter (Done)
 13. Insert different powerups (Life done, Health done, Armor done, Speed done)
 14. Add multiple gun types
-15. Implement complex pathing for enemies to avoid debris (Started, need some more work)
+15. Implement complex pathing for enemies to avoid debris (Mostly Done, need to check for bugs)
 16. Add debris/asteroids (Kind of done, asteroids should be adjusted with new sprites and accompanying collider shape)
 17. Random asteroid generation at start of level (done, but need some time to before user can start game so asteroid can arrange themselves)
 18. Stop powerups from spawning into asteroids (done)
 19. implement world boundary (done)
+20. Add arrows to point at off screen powerups (done)